 Specialists in decontamination deal with mold, insects, and rodents on a regular basis, and the best ones are extremely efficient in eliminating pests.
-Pest control services may cost you some money, but it is money well spent, as the potential damage to your health and your home can cost a lot more!
+Pest control services may cost you some money, but it is money well spent for a bed bug extermination, as the potential damage to your health and your home can cost a lot more!

 - Store your food properly.
 You can’t just have food openly lying around on your kitchen countertop and dining table.
 It’s an open invitation to every rodent and insect within a 5-mile radius, as these pests can sense food from far away.

 That means you need to keep food in the fridge, especially fruits.
 Another alternative is to place food in plastic bags or sealed boxes, and then place them in a fastened cupboard.
 According to professional commercial pest control services, rodents can get though plastic bags and cardboard boxes easily so it is important to do a rodent treatment immediately at the first sign of infestation.

 And if you have pets, don’t forget to store their food correctly too.